 In an ongoing effort to bridge the gap of various programs and activities, the City has developed partnerships and collaborations with local service providers and City departments that have been instrumental in meeting the needs and demands of the homeless, low income individuals and families, and other special needs.
 Over the years, the City has expanded partnerships and created new ones along the way.
-The array of partners include, but are not limited to: the Huntington Beach Police Department, Library Services, Community Services, and Public Works Departments; American Family Housing, Habitat for Humanity, Interval House, Mercy House, Collete's Children's Home, and AMCAL; Orange County Community Housing Corporation; Jamboree Housing; Community SeniorServ; AIDS Services Foundation; Project Self Sufficiency; Alzheimer's Family Services; Fair Housing Foundation; the Orange County Continuum of Care).
+The array of partners include, but are not limited to: the Huntington Beach Police Department, Library Services, Community Services, and Public Works Departments; American Family Housing, Habitat for Humanity, Interval House, Mercy House, Collete's Children's Home, and AMCAL; Orange County Community Housing Corporation; Jamboree Housing; Community SeniorServ; AIDS Services Foundation; Project Self Sufficiency; Alzheimer's Family Services; Fair Housing Foundation; the Orange County Housing Authority; and 2-1-1 Orange County and OC Community Services (Orange County Continuum of Care).
 During FY 2019/20, the City will continue to develop these partnerships.
 Specifically, the City is currently working with the City of Westminster, the County or Orange, and American Family Housing to construct new SRO units for homeless persons at AFH's property located at 15161 Jackson Street, Midway City.

-Finally, the City is assisting with the acquisition of land for the development and rehabilitation of an emergency homeless shelter located at 15311 Pipeline Lane 17631 Cameron Lane, Huntington Beach.
-The new public facility, known as the Huntington Beach Cameron Lane Navigation Center, will partner with the County of Orange non-profit organizations to offer 50 beds for nightly shelter for the City's homeless population during the COVID-19 pandemic.
+Finally, the City is assisting with the acquisition of land for the development and rehabilitation of an emergency homeless shelter located at 17631 Cameron Lane, Huntington Beach.
+The new public facility, known as the Cameron Lane Navigation Center, will partner with the County of Orange to offer nightly shelter for the City's homeless population during the COVID-19 pandemic.
 The City will utilize CDBG and CARES Act funds for operations of the shelter once the Orange County Safer at Home order has lifted.